DeanJain/JavaBigdata/GCP.md

 Kubernetes Engine uses Compute Engine services. ***You are billed for every virtual machine instance that is running as a node of the cluster***.
 Because Kubernetes Engine abstracts master machines, you are not charged for them.

-### Cloud Functions
+### Cloud Functions (FaaS Serverless Compute)

+Serverless, Event-Driven, Stateless and Autoscaling (0 to desired scale).
 Cloud Functions use three components: events, triggers, and functions.
 An event is an action that occurs in the GCP.
 Cloud Functions does not work with all possible events in the cloud platform; instead, it is designed to respond to five kinds of events.
    - Cloud Storage
    - Cloud Pub/Sub
    - HTTP
-   - Firebase
+   - Firebase/FireStore
    - Stackdriver Logging

 A trigger in Cloud Functions is a specification of how to respond to an event.
 Triggers have associated functions.
 Currently, Cloud Functions can be written in Python 3, Go, and Node.js 8 and 10.

+**Pricing depends on number of Invocations, Compute time, and network rate (Networking)**

 ### Cloud Run

+- alternative to Cloud Functions if you want to use a language that is not supported by Cloud Function
 - Develop and deploy highly scalable containerized applications on a fully managed serverless platform with autoscaling.
 - Write code your way using your favorite languages, lib or binary (Go, Python, Java, Ruby, Node.js, and more)
 - Abstract away all infrastructure management for a simple developer experience